-Nearly one in four Kansas children lives in poverty.
+About 103,000 Kansas children live in poverty.
 Temporary Assistance for Needy Families (TANF) provides resources to help the poorest families meet their basic needs.

 A decreasing portion of the state’s TANF dollars is being used for core services that aid families in need—like cash assistance, employment services and child care.

-Investing in targeted programs and core services will help to lift families out of poverty.
-The state has the funds to:
+Investing in targeted programs and core services will help lift families out of poverty.
+The state has funds to: